Phoenix-Protocol-Group/phoenix-contracts/contracts/multihop/README.md

 **params:**

-* admin: Address of the contract administrator to be
+* admin: `Address` of the contract administrator to be
-* factory: address of the factory contract to be deployed initially
+* factory: `Address` of the factory contract to be deployed initially

 **return type:**
 void